kaptandatasolutions/kaptandatasolutions.github.io/_posts/2026-05-07-07-32-building-a-self-evolving-llm-knowledge-base-for-internal-data.md

     <p>
       <a href="https://kaptandatasolutions.github.io/">🌐 Explore all our medical-physics services and tech updates</a><br>
-      <a href="https://kaptan-data-solutions.app/">💻 Test our ready-to-use QA dashboards online</a>
+      <a href="https://kaptan-data-solutions.app/">💻 Test our ready-to-use QA dashboards online</a><br>
+      <a href="https://www.kaptan-data-solutions.app/upcoming_saas/">Our medical physics SaaS is coming soon — designed for radiation therapy, imaging, and nuclear medicine centers.</a>
     </p>

     <p><strong>Our expertise covers:</strong></p>